Recipes

 • 1 sprig of rosemary

-• 1,2 liters of vegetable broth
+• 1.2 lt vegetable broth

 • 1 knob of butter

-• 50 g grated pecorino
+• 50 g grated pecorino cheese

-• 1 handful of natural pistachios (already shelled)
+• 1 handful of shelled pistachios

 https://birraeretica.it/wp-content/uploads/2021/04/Ricetta-Risottino-390x281.gif